RajKrishna2123/capstone_project/README.md

 ## Features

-1. Extensive Training Data: The implemented AI model is trained over an extensive dataset of 1 million high￾resolution images.
+1. Extensive Training Data: The implemented AI model is trained over an extensive dataset of 1 million high resolution images.
 This ensures the system's robustness and accuracy in document structure identification.

 2. MLOps Integration: Our implementation adheres to MLOps practices, ensuring a seamless and automated end-to-end workflow.
 Continuous integration and delivery pipelines will be established for efficient model